-- Blade size: Bigger blades can make tasks go faster, but also mean that you’ll have to put forth more energy.
+- Blade size: Bigger blades can make tasks go faster but also mean that you’ll have to put forth more energy.
 Those big blades can also make it tough to dig around rocks and chop roots.
-On the flip side, digging a trench around your tent with a small blade is going to be very time-consuming!
+On the flip side, digging a trench around your tent with a small blade will be very time-consuming!

-- Blade edges: Many modern survival shovels have features like serrated edges which can be used for cutting through roots.
+- Blade edges: Many modern survival shovels have serrated edges, which can be used to cut through roots.